 The management of pike stocks has been ongoing for over 5 decades, on the western lakes.
 This has always been regarded as an important management tool for the conservation of salmonids.
-Research by IFI (Kennedy et al 2018 - https://doi.org/10.1111/jfb.13676) indicated that lake entry is believed to be a pike predation bottleneck for salmonids in natural systems, further suggesting that targeted stock management may be more beneficial.
+Research by IFI and AFBINI on Lough Erne indicated that lake entry is believed to be a pike predation bottleneck for salmonids in natural systems, further suggesting that targeted stock management may be more beneficial.
 It is intended that these management programmes will be continued but may be subject to modification as our understanding of species interaction is improved by sampling and population modelling.
 Through this process, a series of management "levers" will be developed, and these will be applied to various degrees on the different lakes, to bring about more effective stock management processes.
-Consideration may also be given to a review of the current Conservation of Pike Bye-law No. 809, 2006 which confers special legal protection on pike with regard to their exploitation by angling.
-This may be inappropriate on lakes which are being managed specifically for salmonids or where pike have been recently introduced.
+Consideration Should also be given to a review of the current Conservation of Pike Byelaw No. 809, 2006 which confers special legal protection on pike with regard to their exploitation by angling.
+This is inappropriate on lakes which are being managed specifically for salmonids or where pike have been recently introduced.

-8.6 Bream
+8.6.
+Bream